FreeSlave/desktopfile/README.md

     foreach(action; df.byAction()) { //Supported actions.
         string actionName = action.name();
+        action.start(locale);
     }

     if (df.type() == DesktopFile.Type.Application) {
         //This is application
         string commandLine = df.execString(); //Command line pattern used to start the application. try {
-            df.startApplication(arguments); //Start application using given arguments.
+            df.startApplication(urls, locale); //Start application using given arguments and specified locale.
 It will be automatically started in terminal emulator if required.
         }
         catch(ProcessException e) { //Failed to start the application. stderr.writeln(e.msg);